-The main topics this week:
+These are the main topics this week:

-The main topics this week:
+These are the main topics this week:

-- Netflix kicks off the Q4 earnings season…
+- Storytel Q4 earnings

 This analysis covers both the TV- and streaming markets in the Nordic countries.
 It rests on three pillars: the consumers, the market, and the actors.
 Analyzing the consumers takes us far – but not all the way.
 Studying the actors and the market as a whole is just as important.